PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## Adapter ligation

-0. Dilute the "NEBNext Adaptor for Illumina" with the adaptor dilution buffer (10mM Tris pH8.0, 10mM NaCl) as recommended in the table below:
+**Beforehand**: Dilute the "NEBNext Adaptor for Illumina" with the adaptor dilution buffer (10mM Tris pH8.0, 10mM NaCl) as recommended in the table below:

 | DNA quantity   | Adaptor Dilution  | Working adaptor concentration  |
 |---             |---                |---                             |